akfraik/Conservation_Genomics/01_N_Idaho_MT_Fisher_Translocation/Readme.md

 5. R script for GSI simulation using Rubias
 6. R script for testing competing hypotheses about IBD and IBI (Isolation by introduction site/environment)

-## Paper submission and public arxiv expected in April 2024
+## Paper submission expected in September 2024